June 13, 2026

 Try This

 TRY THIS: Keep a glass of ice water by your bedside.
-If a hot flash strikes at night, sip it slowly.
-Consider layering your clothing during the day so you can easily remove a layer when you feel a flush coming on.
+If a hot flash strikes, sip it slowly.
+Have a lightweight, breathable sleep mask and blackout curtains ready to create a cooler, darker sleep environment.

 Try This